 Rightfully, much has been made about elephant tourism in places like Thailand.
 However, Nepal is not Thailand and elephants have a very different role to play in Nepal.

-Royal Bengal Tigers and On-horned Rhinos are endangered species.
+Royal Bengal Tigers and One-horned Rhinos are endangered species.
 Yet Nepal has the highest conservation record in the world for both species whose population is also growing.
-Part of his is contributed to Elephant patrols search for poachers.
+Part of his is contributed to Elephant patrols searching for poachers.
+These patrols reach dense parts of the jungle jeeps and people cannot easily reach.

 In recent years many overseas NGOs have protested against elephant riding in Chitwan.
 Public support drums up visions of Thai or Indian elephant abuse and does not consider Nepal's situation.
 Is it ideal, no. Does it help other endangered species, yes.